US Equities navigating trade uncertainty and fear of global recession.

 Also, while intra-day price movement can be valuable, the our proprietary computer models heavily weight closing price as a stronger signal of sentiment for that trading period (that day, week, etc).

-Log in to research these and other global financial markets.
+Log in to Socrates to research these and other global financial markets.
 See how - or if - price movement aligns with what different technical indicators and models are picking up on across various time levels (weekly, monthly, etc).
 This can help shed light on what might be ahead on both a short and long term basis.

 Not a Socrates Platform member yet?